 The perfect wine for your BBQ

-2. BBQs foods tend to be oily or greasy so the wine must have sufficient acidity to cut through the fattiness of the food, cleaning the palette and enhancing your to enjoyment of the wine.
+- BBQs foods tend to be oily or greasy so the wine must have sufficient acidity to cut through the fattiness of the food, cleaning the palette and enhancing your to enjoyment of the wine.

+Both White and Rose wine can be well chilled to about 4 to 6 deg C (normal fridge temperature).
 These days it is completely acceptable to drop a block of ice into your glass of rose or white wine (even Red!).
 This will keep it cooler and server to dilute it slightly thus reducing your actual wine consumption.

 Tip: If you add a little carbonated (soda) water to your white or rose wine, your “Spritzer” is a refreshing and a lower alcohol drink.
 Great for the hot day around the BBQ.

 More tips from “The wine Ladies”

 Cheese-and-wine events are slowly reappearing, but this time with a little more sophistication.
 Thanks to newly refined tastes and an appreciation for culinary diversity, we are more specific in our choices of cheeses and wines.
 With careful menu design, you can create a sensory extravaganza through the fine arts of wines and cheese.

 Choose 3 to 4 cheeses at most.
 If possible, stick to a single region for your cheeses and your wines.
 Generally, each cheese is matched with a single wine, so choose carefully and try to match region to region.